Sybrand van Haersma Buma

-Sybrand van Haersma Buma ([ˈsibrɑnt fɑn ˈɦaːrsmaː ˈbymaː]; [ˈsibrant fan ˈhɛrsma ˈbyma]; born 30 July 1965) is a Dutch politician serving as Mayor of Leeuwarden since 2019.
+Sybrand van Haersma Buma ([ˈsibrɑnt fɑn ˈɦaːrsmaː ˈbymaː]; [ˈsibrant fan ˈhɛrsma ˈbyma]; born 30 July 1965) is a Dutch politician who has served as Mayor of Leeuwarden since 2019.
 Until 2019, he was a member of the House of Representatives from 2002 who also served as the parliamentary leader of the Christian Democratic Appeal (CDA) from 2010 and as the leader of his party from 2012.

 Biography

 Early life

 Sybrand van Haersma Buma descends from an old patrician family from Friesland.
-He is the son of Bernard van Haersma Buma (1932-2020) who was Mayor of Workum (1962–1970) and of Sneek (1970–1993).
+He is the son of Bernard van Haersma Buma (1932–2020) who was Mayor of Workum (1962–1970) and of Sneek (1970–1993).
 His grandfather was Mayor of Stavoren.
 Both his father and grandfather belonged to the Christian Historical Union (CHU), that merged in 1980 with the Catholic People's Party (KVP) and the Anti-Revolutionary Party (ARP) to form the Christian Democratic Appeal (CDA).

 Van Haersma Buma studied law at the University of Groningen (1983–1989) and followed a course at the Sidney Sussex College, Cambridge (1989–1990).
 After his study he was employed at the Council of State and the Ministry of the Interior.